 It might sound obvious, but WOMM works best if you have something to say that will prick interest.
 Not necessarily shouting about a new product, but perhaps discussing a new innovation on that product.

 The key is to think about what will excite your influencers to create a buzz, rather than simply putting out what you want to say.
+One of Instagram’s most successful community marketing examples is ‘Dogs of Instagram’ which has more than 250,000 users who regularly share pictures of their furry friends with other users on the platform.

 3. Connect, don’t just collect